mapbox/node-cpp-skel/docs/publishing-binaries.md

   - make sure `.mason` is not included
   - make sure `node-pre-gyp` directory is included, because it is responsible for knowing where to grab the binary from s3.

+**Hot tips** :hot_pepper:
+- Node and npm versions can have differing `npm pack` and `npm publish` behaviour, so be mindful of what your environment is using
-**Hot tip** :hot_pepper: You can use the resulting tarball locally and install it within another local repo to make sure it works:
+- You can use the resulting tarball locally and install it within another local repo to make sure it works:
 ```
 npm install <path to tarball>
 ```